Lock file

 break-loop

-else-if lockst equal GG_ERR_FAILED
+else-if lockst equal RIM_ERR_FAILED

 // Another process holds the lock, wait, try again for 1 second